Can My iPhone Be Hacked? Yes! Secure Your iPhone in 2024

 Besides the steps above, you must observe safe practices to prevent malware attacks.
 Here are a few additional tips to consider:

-• Set up a SIM pin lock — requires a PIN to access cellular services, preventing unauthorized use of your data plan if your iPhone gets misplaced or stolen.
+• Set up a SIM pin lock — this prevents unauthorized use of your data plan if your iPhone is misplaced or stolen by requiring a PIN to access cellular services.

-• Disable automatic WiFi connections — prevents your iPhone from automatically connecting to WiFi networks to reduce the risk of joining malicious ones.
+• Disable automatic WiFi connections — stops your iPhone from automatically connecting to WiFi networks, reducing the risk you’ll join a malicious one.

 The Best Software to Prevent iPhone Hacks — Full Test Results in 2024